 Record linkage is attracting increasing attention in Australia.
 It is to be hoped that ways can be found to enable record linkage to proceed in Australia in a much broader way than at present.

 Important points to note

-The following points should be noted when reading the atlas.
+The following points should be noted when reading the maps and text

 Usual residence